-If you are living witha chronic condition, you already know how important it is to follow your doctor’s advice and take care of yourself.
-But managing your condition during this pandemic is more important than ever, especially if you have a condition that could raise your risk of severe illness from COVID-19.
-Keeping your condition well-managed and avoiding trips to the hospital or emergency room can help reduce the chance of exposure to the coronavirus.
+A health condition that cannot be cured but must be managed is considered a chronic condition.
+If you are living with a chronic condition, you already know how important it is to follow your doctor’s advice and take care of yourself.
+But managing your condition now is more important than ever, especially if it could raise your risk of severe illness from the coronavirus.

-- See your doctor virtually.
-Staying away from doctor’s offices, hospitals and emergency rooms is safest right now, but that doesn’t mean you need to skip appointments or avoid medical care altogether.
-If you need to see a doctor, try an online visit.
+See your doctor virtually.
+Staying away from doctor’s offices, hospitals, and emergency rooms is safest right now, but that doesn’t mean you should skip appointments or avoid medical care altogether.
+If you need to see a doctor, try a virtual visit [insert link to First Virtual Visit].